al8n/getifs/README.md

 ## Pedigree

-- The code in this crate is inspired by Golang's `interface.go`.
+- The code in this crate is inspired by Golang's `interface.go` and [HashiCorp's go-sockaddr](https://github.com/hashicorp/go-sockaddr).

 #### License